vltabacaru/testing/orcl-dbcs-feat-19c-hol/auto-index/auto-index.md

 select TABLE_NAME, INDEX_NAME, INDEX_TYPE, LAST_ANALYZED from DBA_INDEXES where TABLE_OWNER = 'SH';
 ````

 Can you identify the auto indexes for the list?
-Please observe the tables on which these indexes have been created, and their types.
+Please observe the tables on which these indexes have been created, and what types.

 As we have noticed already, automatic indexing provides PL/SQL APIs for configuring automatic indexing in a database and generating reports related to automatic indexing operations.